-The Field Staff Handbook describes important information about Worldwide Travel Staffing, Limited ("Worldwide"), and I understand that I should consult the Chief Executive Officer Leo R. Blatz regarding any questions not answered in the handbook.
+The Field Staff Handbook describes essential information about Worldwide Travel Staffing, Limited ("Worldwide").
+I understand that I should consult the Chief Executive Officer, Leo R. Blatz, regarding any questions not answered in the handbook.
 I have entered my employment relationship with Worldwide voluntarily and acknowledge that there is no specified length of employment.
-Accordingly, either Worldwide or I can terminate the relationship at will, with or without cause, at any time so long as there is no violation of applicable federal or state law.
-I understand that if our relationship is terminated, all benefits are immediately forfeited.
+Accordingly, Worldwide or I can terminate the relationship at will, with or without cause, at any time, so long as there is no applicable federal or state law violation.
+If our relationship is terminated, all benefits are immediately forfeited.

-Since the information, policies, and benefits described here are subject to change, I acknowledge that revisions to the handbook may occur, except to Worldwide's policy of employment-at-will.
-I understand that revised information may supersede, modify, or eliminate existing policies.
+Since the information, policies, and benefits described here are subject to change, I acknowledge that revisions to the handbook may occur, except for Worldwide's employment-at-will policy.
+Revised information may supersede, modify, or eliminate existing policies.
 Only the Chief Executive Officer of Worldwide can adopt any revisions to the policies in the handbook.

 I further acknowledge that this handbook is neither a contract of employment nor a legal document.
-I have received a copy of the handbook, and I understand this it is my responsibility to read and comply with the policies and procedures contained in this handbook, any documents referenced herein, and any revisions made.
+I have received a copy of the handbook.
+I understand that it is my responsibility to read and comply with its policies and procedures, any documents referenced herein, and any revisions made.

-Employee name (please print)
+Employee name (please print) Emplovee Signature Date

-Employee name (picase print)

-Employee Signature Date